 ☼ ☼ ☼ Contra Dance | Peterborough

-The Monadnock Folklore Society presents the Peterborough, NH First Saturday Contra Dance on February 3rd, featuring Will Mentor calling with the band Anadama.
+The Monadnock Folklore Society presents the Peterborough, NH First Saturday Contra Dance on November 2, featuring Bob Isaacs calling with Emerald Rae and Julie Vallimont.

-Contra dance is a fun, easy style of folk dance which has flourished in New England since the 1700s.
+Contra dance is a fun, relaxed style of folk dance which has flourished in New England since the 1700s.
 Partners form lines and dance a short sequence of steps with their neighbors.
-Over the course of the dance, each couple travels the length of the line and dances with every other couple.
-Dancers are welcome to bring a partner or a group of friends but it’s not necessary – traditionally, dancers are encouraged to change partners throughout the evening.
+Dancers are welcome to bring a partner or a group of friends, but it’s not necessary – traditionally, dancers are encouraged to change partners throughout the evening.

 The dancing begins at 8:00 PM.
 The dance also hosts a free jam session for beginning and intermediate musicians at 6:30 PM and a workshop for new dancers at 7:30 PM.